Published: 21 Sep 2022

 - have implications for the protection of freedom of expression

-- have significant constitutional implications, including for the Union.
+- have significant constitutional implications for the UK’s devolution settlements and the Belfast/Good Friday agreement.

 We welcome the Government’s commitment to remaining party to the European Convention on Human Rights and retain its incorporation in UK law.
 The Human Rights Act, which achieves this, has significantly improved human rights protections and access to justice for people in the UK since its enactment in 1998.